Saturday, October 30, 2010

 It linked the gate at the city's entrance with place d'Italie, site of City Hall and the prison where the monks would soon be killed.

-To head up the hill under heavy fire, which they took at last toward 4 p.m.
+The height was across from it.
+After the four tries mentioned, under heavy fire, they took it toward 4 p.m.

 Engraving of the time, gone from the web